 Factors to Consider Before Installing a New Water Heater

-Now that we’ve laid out the similarities and differences between tank and tankless water heaters, before you take the plunge, either way, consider the following factors:
+Now that we’ve laid out the similarities and differences between tankless water vs tank heaters before you take the plunge, either way, consider the following factors:

 - How much space do you have for a water heater?
 Tank storage takes up more space (4 cubic feet) than a tankless water heater (wall-mounted) but may be a better option if you don’t have a proper space on the wall for one.
 However, if you have a small utility closet that could be better utilized for storage, consider replacing your tank water heater with a tankless for that vital floor space.